 How Long Do I Have to File a Lawsuit After a Pedestrian Accident in Florida?

-In most cases, claimants have four years after the date on which the injury occurred to file a Florida pedestrian accident lawsuit.
+In most cases, claimants have two years after the date on which the injury occurred to file a Florida pedestrian accident lawsuit.
 The deadline may be extended in some limited circumstances.

 What are the Driver’s and Pedestrian’s Duty of Care in Pedestrian Accidents?